 Disclosure Quantity Units

-No. of data breaches , including leaks, thefts, and losses of data.
+No. of data breaches, including leaks, thefts, and losses of data.
 0 #

 Thankfully no such incidents took place.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-U Gaining customer trust by keeping personal data secure and private is a key component of the University's Data Protection Program The University strictly adheres to the provisions of the Data Privacy Act.
-In all its frontline service offices, all the necessary disclosures are being made and consents are obtained.
-CEU only uses data collected in the furtherance of its legitimate purposes and nothing more.
+Management Approach Gaining customer trust by keeping personal data secure and private is a key component of the University's Data Protection Program , ,

 What are the risks identified?
-Management Approach Digitization of data increases the risk of vulnerability to hackers.
+Management Approach Digitization of data increases the roof vulnerability to hackers.
 The University shall continue improving its data systems and safeguards.